Women's Running Outfits for Every Weather Condition

 - Long-Sleeve Base Layer: A base layer is designed to act as a second skin and keep heat close to your body.

-- Shirt or Tank: Double up with a long-sleeve base layer and a shirt or tank over the top.
+- T-shirt or Tank: Double up with a long-sleeve base layer and a T-shirt or tank top over the top.
 This will better insulate you while still allowing your skin to breathe.

 - Tights or Leggings: Wearing form-fitting training tights or leggings will help keep your legs warm.

-- Pants or Shorts: Depending on just how cold it is, you may need to double up on the bottom.
-Wear loose pants or shorts over tights for an extra layer of warmth.
+- Trousers or Shorts: Depending on just how cold it is, you may need to double up on the bottom.
+Wear loose trousers or shorts over leggings for an extra layer of warmth.

 What to Wear Running on a Hot Day